paulbarmstrong/discussion-forum/README.md

-# Discussion Forum Site
+# Discussion Forum Web Application

 ## Details

 * Author: Paul Armstrong
 * Date: January 2019
-* Progress: 75%
+* Progress: ~100%

 ## Description

 With this project I am creating a web application called Discussion Forum.
-The application will be a web forum which allows users to submit and respond to threads.
-I am using Angular and Materialize css for the front end, Node.js with Express.js for the back end scripting, and SQLite for the database.
+The application is a web forum which allows users to create an account and submit and respond to threads.
+I'm using Angular and Materialize css for the front end, Node.js with Express.js for the back end scripting, and SQLite for the database.

-## Plans
+## Usage

-* Allow for users to create an account
-* Host the project on a web server
+The web application is served at [discussion-forum.io](http://discussion-forum.io)